Vectorized/solady/docs/utils/merkletreelib.md

 <b>Note:</b>

-- Leafs are NOT auto hashed.
-Note that some libraries hash the leafs by default.
+- Leaves are NOT auto hashed.
+Note that some libraries hash the leaves by default.
 We leave it up to you to decide if this is needed.
-If your leafs are 64 bytes long, do hash them first for safety.
+If your leaves are 64 bytes long, do hash them first for safety.
 See: https://www.rareskills.io/post/merkle-tree-second-preimage-attack
-- Leafs are NOT auto globally sorted.
-Note that some libraries sort the leafs by default.
+- Leaves are NOT auto globally sorted.
+Note that some libraries sort the leaves by default.
 - The pair hash is pair-sorted-keccak256, which works out-of-the-box with `MerkleProofLib`.
 - This library is NOT equivalent to OpenZeppelin or Murky.
 Equivalence is NOT required if you are just using this for pure Solidity testing.